 The campus-wide completion of Course-Embedded Assessment of General Education Outcomes facilitates the accumulation of a wealth of data and recommendations for the improvement of student learning as it pertains to General Education.
-What follows is a brief presentation of the Course-Embedded Assessment Results for the 2013-14 academic year compiled as per the SSC Assessment of Student Learning Procedure during the fall of 2014.
+What follows is a brief presentation of the Course-Embedded Assessment Results for the 2014-15 academic year compiled as per the SSC Assessment of Student Learning Procedure during the fall of 2015.

-2013-14 Course-Embedded Assessment Results
+2014-15 Course-Embedded Assessment Results

-Course-Embedded Assessment results were aggregated from five academic divisions for the 2013-14 academic year.
+Course-Embedded Assessment results were aggregated from five academic divisions for the 2014-15 academic year.
 These assessments quantified student achievement of the four General Education Outcomes previously specified.
-The assessments were completed in conjunction with the assessment all of the courses contributing to sixteen SSC degree programs.
+The assessments were completed in conjunction with the assessment of all the courses contributing to sixteen SSC degree programs.
 Of those sixteen assessments, eleven employed only pre- and post-tests, while five of the reports employed a combination of assessment options as permitted by the SSC Assessment of Student Learning Procedure.

-There were a total of 10,418 Course-Embedded Assessments of General Education Outcomes reported for 2013-14.
+There were 7,070 Course-Embedded Assessments of General Education Outcomes reported for 2014-15.
 As shown in Table 1, the aggregate percentages for each outcome showed increases reflecting student learning across the curriculum when comparing pre-test performance to post-test performance.
-The aggregate percentage increases were 48.4 for Outcome 1; 34.0 for Outcome 2; 39.1 for Outcome 3; and 17.6 for Outcome 4.
+The aggregate percentage increases were 45.2 for Outcome 1, 42.2 for Outcome 2, 42.5 for Outcome 3, and 48.1 for Outcome 4.

 Table 1.
-2013-14 Course-Embedded Assessment of General Education Outcomes
+2014-15 Course-Embedded Assessment of

+General Education Outcomes

 Outcome Assessed Number Assessed Pre-Test Post-Test Difference

-Outcome 1 4739 37.9% 86.3% 48.4%
+Outcome 1 2331 33.1% 78.3% 45.2%

-Outcome 2 1096 31.9% 66.0% 34.0%
+Outcome 2 1786 30.1% 72.2% 42.1%

-Outcome 3 1411 32.5% 71.6% 39.1%
+Outcome 3 1703 34.1% 76.6% 42.5%

-Outcome 4 3231 17.8% 35.4% 17.6%
+Outcome 4 1250 27.9% 76.0% 48.1%

-2013-14 Course-Embedded Assessment Analysis
+2014-15 Course-Embedded Assessment Analysis

 Analysis of the data at hand focuses on two primary areas for each outcome: the percentage of increase from pre-test to post-test and the magnitude of the post-test percentage.
-Percentage improvements range from 17.6% on outcome 4 to 48.4% on outcome 1.
-Only one of the four outcomes showed percentage growth above 40% while two outcomes were above 30%, which is a significant indicator of student learning.
-The improvement of 17.6% for outcome four is a decrease from last year and is still a cause for concern.
+Percentage improvements range from 42.1% on outcome 2 to 48.1% on outcome 4.
+Four of the outcomes showed percentage growth above 40%, which is a significant indicator of student learning.
+Outcome 4 improved from 17.6% last year to 48.1% growth this year.
 With the help of faculty, the Assessment of Student Learning Committee revised the General Education Outcomes.
-These revisions could lead to more courses assessing the outcomes and thus affect the post-test percentages for each outcome.
+These revisions may have attributed to a better assessment of student learning in the outcomes.
+These revisions could lead to a better match of courses assessing the outcomes and thus affect the post-test percentages for each outcome.

 A review of the post-assessment percentages may provide a clearer understanding of how much students have learned from the start of the semester to the end.
-On the whole, the postassessment results seem satisfactory with the exception of Outcome 4.
-The post-assessment scores of 66.0% to 86.3% for Outcomes 1, 2, and 3 substantiate that student learning occurred in these three General Education Outcomes.
-The fact that the difference for Outcome 4 was less than last year suggests that the assessment of Outcome 4 must be evaluated.
-Three of the posttest percentages were above the 60% threshold typically considered passing in letter grade assessments.
-Two of the four were above the 70% mark.
-The fact that one of the outcomes was achieved at a rate below 65% requires the attention of the Assessment of Student Learning Committee, the faculty, and the academic leadership at SSC.
+Overall, the post-assessment results seem satisfactory.
+The post-assessment range of scores from 72.2% to 78.3% substantiate that student learning occurred based on the General Education Outcomes.
+All of the post-test percentages were above the 60% threshold typically considered passing in letter grade assessments.
+All four were above the 70% mark.
 Analysis of previous data resulted in the revision of the General Education Outcomes.
-The members of the Assessment of Student Learning Committee will lead faculty this year to match course outcomes to the revised General Education Outcomes for better assessment of these goals.
-The Assessment of Student Learning Committee will also establish minimum thresholds for the achievement of General Education Outcomes as suggested in the 2012-13 General Education Evaluation.
+The members of the Assessment of Student Learning Committee led faculty this year to match course outcomes to the revised General Education Outcomes for better assessment of these goals.
+The Assessment of Student Learning Committee will also establish minimum thresholds for the achievement of General Education Outcomes.
 Specifically, goals and minimum standards should be set for both the expected percentage increases pre- to post-test and for the magnitude of post-test percentage.
 Additionally, mechanisms for focused, long-term improvement when thresholds are not met will be established.